Neart Na Gaoithe

+The windfarm, also known as just NNG, became fully operational in July 2025, with an expected operational lifetime of 25 years.
+It is managed from an operations base in Eyemouth that employs 50 people.

 Planning

 Mainstream Renewable Power was awarded exclusive rights to develop the wind farm in February 2009.
 They proposed using 125 3.6MW turbines or 75 6MW turbines to achieve a total capacity of between 420 and 450 megawatts.
 In 2011, surveyors conducting a detailed preparatory survey of the sea floor published sonar images of the wrecks of the two submarines – K-4 and K-17 – sunk during the Battle of May Island in 1918.

 A planning application was submitted in July 2012.
 The developers said that the wind farm would occupy an area of around 65 square miles, would require between 64 and 125 turbines, and would have a rated capacity of 450MW.
 The estimated cost was £1.4 billion.

 In February 2014 they confirmed that they would be using 75 Siemens SWT-6.0-154 turbines each with a 6 megawatt capacity.
 A UK government contract was awarded in February 2015.
 Construction was expected to begin in 2015, but in January 2015 the RSPB submitted a legal challenge citing concerns over the impact on seabirds.
 The case was heard at the Court of Session in Edinburgh in May 2015.
 In May 2017 the same court overturned a July 2016 block of the project.
 An RSPB appeal was denied in July 2017.

-The project was acquired in May 2018 by EDF and is expected to be commissioned in 2023.
+The project was acquired in May 2018 by EDF and was originally expected to be commissioned in 2023.
 In December 2018, permission was received from the Scottish government to reduce the number of turbines to 54 while maintaining the same overall capacity.
 Construction began in August 2020.
 The wind farm was expected to be operational by 2023 but due to supply chain challenges EDF announced in 2022 that completion would be delayed to summer 2024.
+The date was later moved to 2025.